St Bridget, St Bride's Major

 Another historic monument is a 16th century memorial to John (d.
 1540) and Jane Butler, with their children shown as 'weepers' on the tomb base.
 Near the Butler monument is a beautifully carved 17th century memorial to John Wyndham (d.
 1697) and his wife Jane (d.
 1698).

 There is a poignant tale attached to a grove of trees on the Bridgend road, as you enter St Brides Major.
 In 1815 the vicar of St Bridget's was the brother-in-law of Sir Thomas Picton.
 Picton stayed at the vicarage and took his last communion in St Bridget's church before leaving on military duty under the Duke of Wellington.
-He fought, and died, in the Battle of Waterloo, and the trees were planted as a memorial.
+He fought and died at the Battle of Waterloo, and the trees were planted as a memorial.

 About St Bridget, St Bride's Major